Zeena Schreck: Wave-Gotik-Treffen music festival

 On May 23, 2015, after a 24-year retreat from musical performances, Zeena made her official return to music in Europe, now as a solo artist, at the Wave-Gotik-Treffen festival in Leipzig, Germany.
 In 2025 a ten-year anniversary album of the live performance was released on Bandcamp.
-The concert, held amid "the sacred, magically charged ancient artifacts housed in Leipzig's Egyptian Museum (at the Leipzig University), "was a unique ritual soundscape which Zeena composed especially for the theme of that environment.
+The concert, held amid "the sacred, magically charged ancient artifacts housed in Leipzig's Egyptian Museum (at the Leipzig University)," was a unique ritual soundscape which Zeena composed especially for the theme of that environment.
 She was accompanied by Cory Vielma and John Murphy.
 This was John Murphy's penultimate performance.
 Having suffered a long illness, John Murphy died less than five months after this concert.
 In accordance to Murphy's wishes, Zeena conducted the traditional Tibetan Buddhist ceremony for the passing of consciousness as he died.
 In 2016, a tribute to John Murphy as a 3CD compilation set entitled "All My Sins Remembered – The Sonic Worlds of John Murphy" was released by The Epicurean record label.
 On it, a live track from Zeena's WGT concert, featuring Murphy's electronic-percussion is included.
 The CD booklet also features cover portrait of Murphy by Zeena.

 First recording as solo artist

-It was announced on Zeena's homepage that March 11, 2020, is the release date of her first solo recording, "Bring Me The Head of F.W.
-Murnau: A Ghost Story in Six Acts," inspired by news reports that the director's head had been stolen from his grave under mysterious circumstances.
+Zeena's first independently produced solo EP album was released on March 11, 2020.
+Bring Me The Head of F.W.
+Murnau: A Ghost Story in Six Acts was inspired by news reports that the director's head had been stolen from his grave under mysterious circumstances.
 Many of the sounds incorporated in the tracks were captured in field recordings at Murnau's former residence in Berlin and at his grave-site in Stahnsdorf, Germany.
-The recording was issued as an EP in CD format, beginning with a pre-release limited, signed and numbered edition of 89 (number of years since the film director's death) followed by open edition and digital download through the Zeena Schreck Bandcamp site.
+A pre-sales, limited, signed, and numbered edition of 89 CDs was released first; regular (unsigned) CDs and digital downloads are distributed through the Zeena Schreck Bandcamp site.